 Are healthcare deductions exempt from the Medicare tax?

+The Medicare tax only applies to covered wages.
 Payments made for health insurance premiums are usually exempt from income, Social Security and Medicare taxes.

 What is the Medicare tax rate?